-The Offer Price has been set at [₱2.00] to [₱2.50] per Offer Share.
-The final Offer Price will be determined through a book-building process and discussion between the Company and the Joint Lead Underwriters.
+The Offer Price has been set at ₱1.50 per Offer Share.
+The final Offer Price was determined through a book-building process and discussion between the Company and the Joint Lead Underwriters.
 The market price for the Shares derived from day-to-day trading as of July 7, 2021 is ₱2.95.
 Investors should not rely on the historical market price of the Shares on the PSE as an indicator of the value of the Shares.